openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Partly

-A function or lambda can be a *coroutine*. |LANG| supports **basic coroutines**, **structured coroutines** and communication **channels**.
+A function or lambda can be a *coroutine*. |LANG| supports **basic coroutines**, **structured coroutines*,* and communication **channels**.
-Use basic coroutines to create and launch a coroutine, and then wait for the result.
+Basic coroutines are used to create and launch a coroutine; the result is then to be awaited.

 .. index::
    structured coroutine